kexiZeroing/kexiZeroing.github.io/src/posts/server-sent-events-with-examples.md

 `cancel()` method will be called if the app signals that the stream is to be cancelled (e.g. if `ReadableStream.cancel()` is called).

+> [eventsource-parser](https://github.com/rexxars/eventsource-parser) is a streaming parser for server-sent events, without any assumptions about how the actual stream of data is retrieved.
+It simplifies the process of handling SSE data by providing functions to parse and handle the incoming messages.

 **How OpenAI uses SSE to stream the results back to the client?**
 1. The client creates an SSE `EventSource` to server endpoint with SSE configured.
 2. The server receives the request and sends a request to OpenAI API using the `stream: true` parameter.